A Hierarchical Conditional Random Field-based Attention Mechanism Approach for Gastric Histopathology Image Classification: Related Works

-The visual Attention Mechanism (AM) has the capacity to make a deep model adaptively focus on related regions of an image and hence is an essential way to enhance its effectiveness in many vision tasks, such as object detection~\cite{ba2014multiple},~\cite{li2020object}, image caption~\cite{xu2015show},~\cite{liu2020image} and action recognition~\cite{sharma2015action}.
-A prediction model to analyze whole slide histopathology images is proposed in~\cite{bentaieb2018predicting}, which integrates a recurrent AM.
-The AM is capable of attending to the discriminatory regions of an image by adaptively selecting a limited sequence of locations.
-An attention-based CNN is introduced in~\cite{li2019large}, where the attention maps are predicted in the attention prediction subnet to highlight the salient regions for glaucoma detection.
-A DenseNet based Guided Soft Attention network is developed in~\cite{yang2019guided} which aims at localizing regions of interest in breast cancer histopathology images, and simultaneously using them to guide the classification network.
-A Thorax-Net for the classification of thorax diseases on chest radiographs is constructed in~\cite{wang2019thorax}.
-The attention branch of the proposed network exploits the correlation between class labels.
-The locations of pathological abnormalities by analyzing the feature maps are learned by the classification branch.
-Finally, a diagnosis is derived by averaging and binarizing the outputs of two branches.
-A CAD approach called HIENet is introduced in~\cite{sun2019computer} to classify histopathology images of endometrial diseases using a CNN and AM.
-The Position Attention block of the HIENet is a self-AM, which is utilized to capture the context relations between different local areas in the input images.
-GHIC is intrinsically a weakly supervised learning problem and the location of essential areas plays a critical role in the task.
+There are some previous works that employ AM method in the pathology analysis field.
+A prediction model for WSI analysis is proposed in~\cite{bentaieb2018predicting}, which integrates a recurrent AM.
+By selecting a limited sequence of positions adaptively, it is able to deal with discriminatory areas of the image.
+An attention-based CNN is introduced in~\cite{li2019large}, where the attention prediction subnet is capable of emphasizing the salient areas for glaucoma detection.
+A DenseNet based guided soft attention network is developed in~\cite{yang2019guided} which aims at localizing regions of interest in breast cancer histopathology images and simultaneously using them to guide the classification network.
+In order to classify thorax diseases on chest radiographs, a Thorax-Net is constructed in~\cite{wang2019thorax}.
+The correlation among class labels is considered by applying the attention branch of the proposed network.
+The classification branch decides the locations of pathological abnormalities.
+Finally, by calculating the average of the two branches' outputs and binarizing, the final diagnosis is achieved.
+A CAD approach called HIENet is introduced in~\cite{sun2019computer} for endometrial disease diagnosis by integrating the AM block into CNNs.
+The Position Attention block of the HIENet is a self-AM, which is utilized to capture contextual relationships between different local regions of the input image.
+GHIC is essentially a weakly supervised learning task, where the location of key regions plays a critical role.
 Therefore, it is reasonable to combine the AMs in the classification of tissue-scale gastric histopathology images.